-Teton Raptor Center is dedicated to helping birds of prey through education, conservation and rehabilitation.
-In order to successfully execute all aspects of our mission, we are unable to provide tours daily.
+Teton Raptor Center is dedicated to advancing raptor conservation through education, research, and rehabilitation.
+In order to successfully execute all aspects of our mission, we are unable to provide on-site educational programs daily.
 Often we take the birds off-site on educational outreach programs to schools and community events.
 And, our birds also require days off for their own well-being.
-If you are unable to visit during our public tour times, we do offer private tours by appointment.
+If you are unable to visit during our public Raptor Encounters program, we do offer private tours by appointment.
 And, please always check our calendar for the latest program opportunities.

 Yes, Teton Raptor Center is a registered 501(c)(3) charitable organization.
-Our education, conservation and rehabilitation initiatives are largely made possible through the generous contributions of Friends of Teton Raptor Center.
+Our education, research, and rehabilitation initiatives are largely made possible through the generous contributions of individuals, families, foundations, and businesses.
 Donations are tax-deductible.

 Very poorly, if at all.
 Raptors in general have a very poorly developed sense of smell.
 They rely heavily on their eyesight and, in the case of owls and a few diurnal raptors, their hearing.
 Some raptors, such as Great Horned Owls, feed on skunks and it is to their advantage not to have a sense of smell.

 Almost 250 miles per hour.
 The Peregrine Falcon is the fastest animal on the planet.
 A Peregrine Falcon trained for falconry was clocked diving at 242 miles per hour by fitting her with a small electronic device to measure her descent rate.
 See the video here.

 Falcons often times fly thousands of feet up in the sky while hunting and migrating.
 Falcons trained for our "falcon-cam" project in 2012 have flown to heights of over 11,000 feet above sea level.
 You can see videos taken from the backs of young falcons on our "Videos" page, including this one with two young falcons playing thousands of feet above Wilson, Wyoming.